Sridhar-SMN/lalitha_sahasranamam/verse_32.md

 The other plausible explanation using the creation theory of Sankhya philosophy which Lord Krishna explains in Gita sloka 7.05 is this refers to 5 principles of Subtle elements which come out of Maya (Sukshma Bhutani) and/or the pancha koshas of the Jiva.
 Dasa Akritih means Ten forms and the above accounts for five.
 The remaining 5 is believed to be the 5 functions of Ishwara (Saguna Brahman) the pancha krityas - Srishti, the creative act; sthiti, the protective act; samhara, the destructive act; tirodhana, the act of enfolding or concealing His nature; and anugraha, the act of unfolding or revealing His nature represented by Brahma, Vishnu, Rudra, Mahadeva & Sadashiva.
 This interpretation also makes adequate sense as it shows ignorance as depicted by the whole created world including the Jiva and the role of Ishwara as the Guru (Sadashiva - which is also why the popular sloka starts as Sadashiva Samarambham, Shankaracharya Madhyamam....)  in unraveling the mystery by giving us the right knowledge.

+In the second explanation the only word left to be explained is Narayana and thankfully we have Swami P for being able to throw light on any question - Explaining Narayana he states it "Narasya ayanam iti Narayana - that consciousness pricinple which is the adhistanam/substratum of all Jivas) .
+So the 10 das akritis are the 5 subtle elements/5 koshas, 5 acts of Ishwara and Narayana is the Nirguna Brahman - Consciousness principle.